poorlyordered/HomeSchool/README.md

 - Run `npm install` to install dependencies
 - Use `npm run dev` for local development
 - Use `npm run build` to create a production build

+### Supabase Configuration
+Ensure environment variables are set in both local development and Netlify deployment.